Koalacholas/desk_robot/README.md

     - **Base Servo**: Connect to pin D9.
     - **Shoulder Servo**: Connect to pin D10.
     - **Elbow Servo**: Connect to pin D11.
+2. **Joystick Module** (Optional): Connect the joystick for manual control.
+    - **Y-axis**: Connect to analog pin A0.
+    - **X-axis**: Connect to analog pin A1.
+    - **Button**: Connect to digital pin D2.
-2. Ensure the servos are properly secured and aligned with the robot's joints for optimal performance.
+3. Ensure the servos and joystick are properly secured and aligned with the robot's joints for optimal performance.

 ### Software Setup